Adding Warm or Cold Transfers to your SAS Flex Script

 What Are Warm and Cold Transfers?

-There are two types of transfers you can add into your account, a warm transfer or a cold transfer:
+There are two types of transfers you can add into your account, a warm transfer or a cold transfer.
+Both transfer options incur a $0.10/minute fee starting from when the patch is connected to when the call is disconnected.

 - In a Warm Transfer, if the contact person answers, the operator can provide them with the caller’s information and ask if they would like the call transferred.
 The term Warm Transfer and Warm Patch are used synonymously.